Experience The Tesson Difference

-Vinyl Siding: Vinyl provides a low-cost alternative for projects that require tough fabric that is moisture resistant.
-Not only is vinyl siding a more affordable option, it is also easily recyclable, which is an added bonus for the environment.
+Vinyl provides a low-cost alternative for projects that require tough fabric that is moisture resistant.

-Wood Siding: Wood remains the most popular choice for siding, partly because of the aesthetics it provides to the exterior of a home or business structure.
-Adding to its value is the fact that wood is easy to install, and even easier to paint or stain.
-Wood is also a renewable source of energy, making it more environmentally friendly than some of the other siding options available.
+Wood remains the most popular choice for siding, partly because of the aesthetics it provides to the exterior of a home or business structure.

 It is common for siding contractors to work in tandem with roofing contractors, because many home and business projects require aspects of both areas of work.
 At Tesson Roofing & Exteriors, you can have all of your needs met from one company.
 Why hire a siding contractor and a separate roofing contractor when you can get all of your needs met from a single company?
 Many roofing projects depend on sound siding, and vice versa.
 For example, roof pieces can be very similar to the pieces used for siding, and the stability and maintenance of one can depend on the stability and maintenance of another.
 When these pieces fit together well, they will be more effective in sealing out water and protecting from other damages.